domarp-j/Pomodoro-Timer/README.md

 # Pomodoro-Timer
-Free Code Camp project to create a pomodoro timer. <br>
+Free Code Camp project to create a Pomodoro Timer. <br>

 This was created at CodePen.io. <a href="http://codepen.io/domarp/pen/zBbqzr">Click here</a> to check out the Pen.